winstonco/314-techfolio/essays/smart-questions.md

 _Obviously_ just posting homework questions is a no-no (though personally, I don’t think these people are really expecting an answer).

-Some of the points that I think were most important especially for asking good questions on Stack Overflow are:
+Some of the points that I think were most important, especially for asking good questions on Stack Overflow, are:

 1. State facts.
 Don’t assume things about your problem.